nextcloud/documentation/user_manual/files/deletedfiles.rst

 180 days.
 The user can adjust this value in the config.php by setting the
 ***"trashbin_retention_obligation"*** value.

-Beside that the delted files app take care to never use more that 50% of your currently available free space.
+Beside that the deleted files app take care to never use more that 50% of your currently available free space.
 If your deleted files exceed this limit ownCloud deletes the oldest versions until it meets the memory usage limit again.